Macx-Lio/MultiBot/README.md

 - Group Revive
 - Group Summon of all active Bots<br>

-With my last Update I added a simple Inventory.<br>
+With the Update from 09/13/2024, I added a simple Inventory.<br>
 The basic functions are:<br>
 - Left click the Backpack-Icon to open and close the Inventory
 - Left click on Items will sell them to the targeted Merchent